KenKundert/ntlog/README.rst

         -h, --help               print this usage message

 When run, *ntLog* copies the contents of ``<logfile>`` into ``<logfile>.nt``.
 Any log entries that are older than ``--keep-for`` days are deleted.
-If the number of entries exceeds ``--max-entries``, the oldest entries are deleted.
+In addition, if the number of entries exceeds ``--max-entries``, the oldest entries are deleted.
 If ``--delete`` is specified, the given log file is deleted after its contents are incorporated into the running log file.

 The key used when filing log entries into the *NestedText* document is the timestamp for the modification time of the file.
-The given logfile is always kept, even if it is older than the specified limit.
+The given logfile is always kept, even if it is older than the ``--keep-for`` limit.

 Log entries are sorted from most recent to oldest, with the most recent at the top of the *NestedText* file.
 The one exception to this rule is that the given log file is always listed first, even if its modification time is older than existing log entries.

 Installation
 ------------